-Skilled maintenance therapy services may be provided by home health agencies that employ licensed therapists and comply with DHH rules and regulations.
+Skilled Maintenance Therapy services may be provided by home health agencies that employ licensed therapists, comply with DHH rules and regulations and be listed as a provider of choice on the FOC form.

-Providers may not bill for services until after the individual has been approved for the Community Choices Waiver program and prior authorization has been issued.
+Providers may not bill for services until after the individual has been approved for the Community Choices Waiver program.